Facebook Twitter LinkedIn youtube

 Membership

-In memory of Julie Larose, a Diversey Inc. representative, IPAC Canada member, and friend to so many in healthcare, Diversey Inc. is supporting a scholarship to recognize an IPAC Canada member who has demonstrated grace, tenacity and humour in the face of adversity and may not be well known on the national stage.
+The Julie Larose Memorial Scholarship recognizes an IPAC Canada member who has demonstrated grace, tenacity and humour in the face of adversity and may not be well known on the national stage.
 The candidate may also be nominated for lifetime achievement in infection prevention and control.